- Two professional rate consultants performed cost-of-service studies before moving forward with the rate restructure

 So what does all of this mean for you?
 Cornhusker Public Power District is currently conducting rate studies and cost-of-service studies to determine the proper rate design necessary to ensure a smooth transition to the new rate methodology forecast for the first quarter of 2018.
 REN OCT 2017

-What is an availability (minimum monthly fee) charge?
+What is a monthly fee charge?

 As a not-for-profit electric company, Cornhusker Public Power District charges only what it costs to keep the lights on for our customers; rates are not marked up to generate profit.
 The directors and employees watch expenses carefully and are committed to providing electricity at the lowest possible cost.